The envy of Eve

-The author is female and so some of the anecdotes and the discussion of relationships reflect this.
-However, men would benefit just as much as women from each example.
+The author is female and some of the anecdotes and discussion of relationships reflect this.
+However, men will benefit as much as women from each example given.

 Questions for personal reflection and group discussion are included at the end of each chapter.
-These help the reader to apply the content of the chapter to themselves and provide a basis for potential adaption to a series of group studies.
+These help readers apply the content of chapters to themselves.

-The theological stance is reformed, with God’s sovereignty over all aspects of life central to the approach adopted, while man is still held to be fully responsible.
+The theological stance is Reformed, with God’s sovereignty over all aspects of life central to the author’s approach, while man is still held to be fully responsible.